-1. All Employee's operating under this Policy agree to remain bound by the following conditions and for the duration of their telecommuting arrangements:
+All Employee's operating under this Policy agree to remain bound by the following conditions for the duration of their telecommuting arrangements:

-a.
-All internet connections used to access Association related servers, email and information must be privately owned, password protected and have Wi-Fi connections that are not shared, or publicly accessible.

-- b.
-Employees will perform due diligence to protect the security of the Association's documents and confidentiality while working from home or at an off-site location. - c.
-All existing work plan targets and/or responsibilities shall continue and where necessary, roles and responsibilities will be reasonably adapted. - d.
-All employees shall also remain available and contactable during ordinary business hours; and will continue regular communication with their supervisor. - e.
-Employees will manage personal responsibilities in a way that allows successful completion of job responsibilities. - f.
-All other terms and conditions of employment and policies and procedures shall remain in place and their application adapted accordingly.
+- All internet connections used to access the organization's related servers, email and information must be privately owned, password protected and have Wi-Fi connections that are not shared, or publicly accessible. - Employees will perform due diligence to protect the security of the organization's documents and confidentiality while working from home or at an off-site location. - All existing work plan targets and/or responsibilities shall continue and where necessary, roles and responsibilities will be reasonably adapted. - All employees shall also remain available and contactable during ordinary business hours; and will continue regular communication with their direct supervisor. - Employees will manage personal responsibilities in a way that allows successful completion of job responsibilities. - All other terms and conditions of employment and policies and procedures remain in place and their application adapted accordingly.